This content mentions death and bereavement, which some people may find triggering.

-During the coronavirus outbreak we have all been through enormous change, and some of us are experiencing loss of different types, including the profound loss experienced when someone close to us dies.
+We have all been through times of change, and some of us have experienced loss of different types, including the profound loss experienced when someone close to us dies.

 Change and loss can involve many things.
-During the pandemic, all of us have been affected one way or another by changes brought about by loss of our personal freedom.
-This may be adjusting to the loss of not being able to go where we choose or coping with the loss in our income or job.
+During the coronavirus pandemic, all of us have been affected one way or another by changes.
+This may have been adjusting to the loss of not being able to go where we choose or coping with the loss in our income or job.
 The latter can in turn affect our identity.
-There will be many other more personal examples of loss.

 How our minds and bodies react to bereavement